EmilioAtZoi/StateManagementPoC/README.md

 3. **Enhanced Queue Management**

-- Enhances the queue system to handle retries for failed updates and prioritize critical state changes.
+- Enhances the queue system to handle retries for failed updates.
 - Integrates the queue with the centralized state management system to ensure seamless synchronization between local and cloud states.

   **_Improvement:_**

-  > Improves reliability by handling failed updates gracefully and ensuring critical state changes are processed first and provides better control over the order and priority of state updates.
+  > Improves reliability by handling failed updates gracefully and sequentially retries the failed ones to avoid inconsistencies.

 4. **BLE and Cloud State Synchronization**

-- Introduces a bidirectional synchronization mechanism between BLE and cloud states.
+- Introduces a bidirectional synchronization mechanism between Local and cloud states.
 - BLE state changes are reported to the cloud, and cloud state changes are fetched and merged into the local state.
   **_Improvement:_**
   > Ensures that BLE and cloud states are always in sync, reducing the risk of mismatches and provides a feedback loop to update the local state based on cloud changes.